gallowayk/Graphene_openMiniITX/README.md

 # Graphene - BETA
-An open [source] mini-ITX case
+An open-air mini-ITX case

-This repository is where I will house the open-source open-air mini-ITX case I've designed.
+This repository is where I will house the open-air mini-ITX case I've designed.
 There are some kinks to work out, but it should be most of the way there.

 Details:
 - Fully 3D printable, only necessitating M3 screws and M3 heatset inserts